kanisterio/kanister/design/phase-level-progress-tracking.md

 ### Changes in ActionSet `status` Field

-In order to inform progress of each phase execution while performing action, the progress field can be added to status.phase
+In order to show the progress of each phase execution while performing an action, a progress field can be added to the `status.phase`.

 ```
 // ActionStatus is updated as we execute phases.